approov/shipfast-api-protection/README.md

 Since we know the app must be computing this HMAC request header, we can attempt to decompile it using freely-available reverse engineering tools and perform static analysis.
-We know the result is added to an "SF-HMAC" header.
+We know the result is added to an "HMAC" header.
 We know an HMAC is used.
 We can hypothesise that the app must contain an embedded secret for the HMAC and probably uses whatever HMAC function comes as part of the standard libraries.
 We will now test our hypothesis.